ellensp/bgcodewalk/README.md

     I wanted a way to view a lot more of the structure of this file.

-    bgcodewalk does this
+    bgcodewalk does this.

 ### Example

 In https://github.com/prusa3d/libbgcode/tree/main/tests/data is an example file mini_cube_b.bgcode

-You can now decode the structure of this file,
+You can now decode the structure of this file.

 ### Example output
 ```